Battle of Salamanca: Wellington

 "This battle is the most cleverly fought, the largest in scale, the most important in results, of any that the English have won in recent times.
 It brings up Lord Wellington's reputation almost to the level of that of Marlborough.
 Up to this day we knew his prudence, his eye for choosing good positions, and the skill with which he used them.
 But at Salamanca he has shown himself a great and able master of manoeuvring.
 He kept his dispositions hidden nearly the whole day: he allowed us to develop our movement before he pronounced his own: he played a close game: he utilized the oblique order in the style of Frederick the Great."

-Action at Garcia Hernandez
+Action at García Hernández

-The following day, Wellington's King's German Legion (KGL) heavy dragoons performed the astounding feat of "breaking a square" and over-running a portion of the French rearguard at the Battle of Garcia Hernandez.
+The following day, Wellington's King's German Legion (KGL) heavy dragoons performed the feat of "breaking a square" and over-running a portion of the French rearguard at the Battle of García Hernández.
 Moreover, they accomplished this twice within a few minutes.